Pritika115/SmartSense/README.md

 - REST LED control may fail if the ESP32 loses Wi-Fi temporarily.
 - Python client must remain running to continuously log CSV data.

+## System Architecture Explanation

+The SmartSense IoT prototype uses a hybrid communication model combining MQTT and REST to meet different system needs:

+### 1. MQTT for Real-Time Sensor Streaming
+The ESP32 publishes temperature and humidity readings to:
+- `smartsense/temperature`
+- `smartsense/humidity`

+The Python UI subscribes to both topics and updates the interface immediately when new readings arrive.
+MQTT is used because it is lightweight, fast, and ideal for frequent sensor updates.

+### 2. REST API for Control & Status
+The ESP32 exposes REST endpoints:
+- `POST /led` → Turn LED ON/OFF
+- `GET /status` → Retrieve full system state (temperature, humidity, LED, WiFi RSSI, IP)

+REST is used because it is simple, reliable, and ideal for device control and structured responses.

+### 3. Local Data Storage
+The Python client stores:
+- Timestamped temperature and humidity readings (`sensor_data.csv`)

+This allows the system to show recent history even after a restart.

+### 4. User Interface Flow
+1. ESP32 collects DHT22 data
+2. ESP32 publishes MQTT messages
+3. Python client receives MQTT data
+4. User interacts with menu (LED ON/OFF, system status)
+5. UI sends REST requests to ESP32
+6. Python app logs data locally

+This architecture ensures a clean separation of quick updates (MQTT) and controlled actions (REST).

 ## System Architecture